mixpanel/docs/pages/docs/features/advanced.md

 The list of objects property support will be limited to the first 5 objects within the list property.

-For customer's on a paid plan, you may submit a request for approval to have this limit increased by opening a support ticket within the UI (or by sending an email to [support@mixpanel.com](mailto:support@mixpanel.com)) with the subject line: “Request for List of Objects Limit Increase”.
+For customer's on a paid plan, you may submit a request for approval to have this limit increased by opening a support ticket within the UI (or by sending an email to [support@mixpanel.com](mailto:support@mixpanel.com)) with the subject line: "Request for List of Objects Limit Increase".
 An increase will not be guaranteed, but your project will be reviewed for feasibility of increasing this limit.

 ## Analyzing First Time Users